LuboO/rtt-database-docker/README.md

 # Randomness Testing Toolkit
-For more information about the project, author and license please see project repository.
+For more information about the project, authors and license please see project repository.
 https://github.com/crocs-muni/randomness-testing-toolkit

 # rtt-database-docker